 Hyundai Kona Electric reliability & safety rating

-The Kona Electric scored five Euro NCAP stars for safety, and Hyundai’s reliability record is enviable
+The Hyundai Kona Electric scored five Euro NCAP stars for safety, and the brand's reliability record is enviable

 |5 stars (2017)||87%||85%||60%|

 From a European perspective, Hyundai has gone from fringe manufacturer to mainstream player in quite a short timeframe, but there’s nothing second-class about the safety kit packed into its latest cars like the Kona.
 Reliability for the Kona Electric should be good too, thanks to the fact there are fewer moving parts than you'd find on a complex petrol or diesel model.

 Hyundai Kona Electric reliability & problems

 While the Kona Electric hasn’t been crash-tested specifically by Euro NCAP, the combustion-engined version was evaluated in late 2017, receiving the maximum five-star safety rating.
 Adult and child occupant protection were rated at 87% and 85% respectively.

-There’s no shortage of safety equipment on the Kona Electric, with both the Premium and Premium SE trim levels featuring autonomous emergency braking, forward collision warning, hill-start assistance, lane-keeping assistance.
+There’s no shortage of safety equipment on the Kona Electric, with every version featuring autonomous emergency braking, forward collision warning, hill-start assistance and lane-keeping assistance.
 You'll need to upgrade to the Premium car for blind-spot collision avoidance and rear cross-traffic alerts.
-The range-topping Premium SE gets a head-up display designed to help minimise distractions from the road ahead.
+The range-topping Ultimate gets a head-up display designed to help minimise distractions from the road ahead.

 In This Review